Ehsu256/UploadPrism/README.md

 5. Click on the "Load unpacked" that appears after the previous step.
 6. Select the folder named "extension" from the decompressed file.

+Alternatively you can clone the repository and load the "extension" folder (which could have more features and changes than the release version), however this comes with a higher risk of having an unstable version with bugs or that may not even work.

 ## How to use
 1. Click on the extension icon.
 2. Fill the form with the URL of your PhotoPrism instance and an authentication token - [how to get authentication token](https://docs.photoprism.app/user-guide/settings/account/#apps-and-devices).